 Try some firm pressure with your right thumb on the inside of your left forearm three finger-widths from the center of your wrist for nausea.
 Gently press underneath both cheekbones, angling your index fingers upward.
 When I have bare feet and use my right heel to rub in between the bones of my left foot for one minute it stimulates sensitive spots on the top of my foot.

 In my personal growth reflecting on my own miracles and focusing on preventative care helps.

 I have a lot of faith in salvation

 - Physical and Mental symptoms

-- Say out loud: “I’m going to take care of these negative emotions, they become toxic and I must take responsibility for my emotions, they are accelerating my aging process.”
+- Say to yourself “I’m going to take care of these negative emotions, they are accelerating my aging process.”